mailchimp/content-style-guide/05-web-elements.html.md

 Don’t say things like “Click here!” or “Click for more information” or “Read this.”
 Write the sentence as you normally would, and link relevant keywords.

-When you’re linking anchors within a single piece, wait to do so until the piece is done.
-This will help you make sure all the links are necessary and streamline the process.

 Links should look different than regular copy, strong text, or emphasis text.
 They should have a hover state that communicates they’re interactive, and should have a distinct active and visited state.
 When setting the hover state of links, be sure to include focus state as well, to help readers using assistive technologies and touch devices.

 ### Lists